cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 ### Organizational Hierarchy

-The complexity of library organizational hierarchies has increased significantly with the rise of electronic resources.
+The complexity of library organizational hierarchies has increased with the rise of electronic resources.
 I developed an organizational chart based on librarian departmental reports written during the late 1950s and early 1960s at the University of Kentucky---before electronic resources took over.
 These reports are archived at the University of Kentucky's [Special Collections Research Center][speccoll].